hyprwm/hyprland-wiki/pages/Plugins/Development/Getting-Started.md

 ### Setting up a development environment
 In order to make your life easier, it's a good idea to work on a nested debug Hyprland session.

-Enter your Hyprland directory and run `sudo make config && make protocols && make debug`
+Enter your Hyprland directory and run `make debug`

 Make a copy of your config in `~/.config/hypr` called `hyprlandd.conf`.